 Practice tests allow you to determine your strengths and weaknesses.
 Focus on your weaknesses by finding practice problems that test the concept with which you are struggling.
 Manhattan GRE and Magoosh are both great resources.

 Take the tests multiple times

 The PDF file is static so you the questions will not change.
 The POWERPREP II test, however, differs slightly so that you will see a few new questions when you retake the test.
 Either way, if you space out enough time between tests, you shouldn’t remember too many questions.
 While the score will not be valid (it will probably be slightly inflated), taking an ETS test under timed conditions is the best way to prepare for test day.

 Be sure to review questions, both mistakes and lucky guesses, the way enumerated above.

-No mock test is the same as that provided by ETS.
+No mock test is the same quality as that provided by the ETS GRE practice test.
 Still, it is important to remember that some are better than others.
 Manhattan GRE provides six practice tests, all of which have challenging content.
 Magoosh also allows you to create your own mock tests.

 Kaplan tests, judging from their book content, are a poor approximation of the real test.
 Princeton Review also contains questions that are suspect, too easy, or both.
 And those tests you find on-line…well, let’s put it this way.
 I ventured to a site that offered mock “GRE tests.”
 In the math section, almost every other question was a permutation/combination problem.
 On the actual test you only get one such question.